benmccann/jenkins-saml-plugin/doc/CONFIGURE.md

   * **Key Alias** - The alias used in the -alias argument of the keytool< command.
   * **Keystore password** - The password used in the -storepass argument of the keytool command.
   * **Private Key password** - The password used in the -keypass argument of keytool.
+  * **Disable Signature Redirect Binding Auth Request** - Disable signature of the Redirect Binding Auth Request (urn:oasis:names:tc:SAML:2.0:bindings:HTTP-Redirect), It is not possible to disable the signature in HTTP-POST binding.

 The attribute is sometimes called a claim, and for some IdPs it has a fixed structure, e.g. a URI.
 So in some documentation, you might see the term URI of the claim instead of the name of the attribute.